Awards FAQ

 Q: What makes an effective application for DRIC Award of Excellence?

-A: An effective application is ultimately based on the quality of the accomplishments of the applicant.
+A: An effective application is ultimately based on the accomplishments of the applicant.
 It is, moreover, complete and contains a logical, well-structured statement of accomplishment, with the following elements.

 • It answers the question: "Why should this individual or organization be considered for an award"